A Preschool Christmas Theme: Let's plan for the holidays!

 Taking the time to explore the different aspects of this time of year can help give your preschoolers some perspective and understanding to it all!

 This Christmas Preschool Theme page is filled with secular (or non-religious) activities and ideas for all areas of your classroom.
-Let's ease into our Christmas Theme planning!
+Let's ease into our Holiday Theme planning!

-You can either scroll down through this page to see all of the preschool lesson plans and activities for your Christmas theme or click the link below to go to specific preschool activity types you are looking for.
+You can either scroll down through this page to see all of the preschool lesson plans and activities for your theme or click the link below to go to specific preschool activity types you are looking for.